One of the most common questions I get from prospective patients: can I deduct my concierge medicine membership on my taxes?

 - The HDHP continues to provide catastrophic coverage

 For some households the total cost is comparable to or lower than a traditional plan with copays, with better primary care.
+(Full cost-benefit analysis: is concierge medicine worth it.)

 This only works if your HSA administrator accepts the concierge fee, and if you're actually eligible for an HSA (which requires enrollment in an HSA-qualified HDHP).